edsu/diss/chapters/03-literature-review.md

 reliability and fixity are typically paramount [@Duranti:2010 ; @Cobb:2005 ;
 @Harvey:2010].
 Discussion of electronic records also happens under the rubric of digital preservation [@Rothenberg:1999] or digital curation [@Yakel:2007].
-In addition to the preservation of computer files and filesystems researchers have worked on means of format identification [@Hitchcock:2007] and pursued the use of software emulation to preserve and describe entire software systems [@Welch:2012 ; @McDonough:2010]. @Lee:2011a suggest that the term *digital curation* reflects a postcustodial response to digital preservation, that foregrounds the site of record production as outside the walls of the archive,
+In addition to the preservation of computer files and file systems researchers have worked on means of format identification [@Hitchcock:2007] and pursued the use of software emulation to preserve and describe entire software systems [@Welch:2012 ; @McDonough:2010]. @Lee:2011a suggest that the term *digital curation* reflects a postcustodial response to digital preservation, that foregrounds the site of record production as outside the walls of the archive,